wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/3-cloud-deployment-planning.md

 ## Subscription requirements

-To utilize Microsoft Teamsnd the Microsoft 365 EHR integration to the Epic platform, the following Microsoft 365 subscriptions are required:
+To utilize Microsoft Teams and the Microsoft 365 EHR integration to the Epic platform, the following Microsoft 365 subscriptions are required:

 -   Microsoft 365 Business Standard, Premium, Enterprise (Microsoft Teams)